-Grant Gilchrist, one of the many success stories of the club's EDP programme, became part of the Edinburgh Rugby squad in season 2010/11 and has gone on to win his first full cap for Scotland in the 2013 RBS 6 Nations.
+Grant Gilchrist, one of the many success stories of the club's EDP (Academy) programme, became part of the Edinburgh Rugby squad in season 2010/11 and went on to win his first full cap for Scotland in the 2013 RBS 6 Nations.

-Before his career kicked off, Gilchrist had been unlucky with injury, returning to full fitness in the summer of 2011. the timing was therefore perfect for the lock to benefit from 18 weeks' involvement with the Canterbury RFU network as one of the recipients of the 2011 John MacPhail scholarship.
+Before his professional career kicked off, Gilchrist had been unlucky with injury, returning to full fitness in the summer of 2011.
+The timing was therefore perfect for him to benefit from 18 weeks' involvement with the Canterbury High Performance network as one of the recipients of the 2011 John Macphail scholarship.

-The big lock returned from the summer season in the southern-hemisphere to hit the ground running in the black and red and went on to start 23 of 26 appearances in his debut season, including starts in all but one of the club's historic Heineken Cup campaign.
+The big lock returned from the summer season in the southern-hemisphere to hit the ground running and went on to start 23 of 26 appearances in his debut season, including starts in all but one of the club's memorable Heineken Cup campaign.

 Away from rugby, Gilchrist has studied chemical engineering and benefitted from an apprenticeship with oil giants BP.